Making your organisation neuroinclusive Neurodiversity at work

 Having a neurodiversity policy

 Having a neurodiversity policy can help you introduce and manage consistent standards of inclusion.
-This can support employees to be more productive, motivated and creative.
+This can support workers to be more productive, motivated and creative.

 A neurodiversity policy could be a separate policy.
 Or it could be part of another policy.
 For example, one that covers diversity and inclusion.